encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

                                    namespace='rest_framework')),
     ]

 The `r'^api-auth/'` part of pattern can actually be whatever URL you want to use.
 The only restriction is that the included urls must use the `'rest_framework'` namespace.
+In Django 1.9+, REST framework will set the namespace, so you may leave it out.

 Now if you open up the browser again and refresh the page you'll see a 'Login' link in the top right of the page.
 If you log in as one of the users you created earlier, you'll be able to create code snippets again.